VedantK01/WeIntern/README.md

 # WeIntern
-Please look into the respective branches for task files of each week Every week will have its own branch
+Please look into the respective branches for task files of each week, Every week will have its own branch